bishabosha/tiger-site-gen/_docs/projects/001 - mill-build-scala3.md

 - ✅ Moduledefs compiler plugin (override inferrence)
 - ✅ All core Mill modules compile with Scala 3.5.0
 - ✅ Fix Zinc reporter patch linenumbers of build scripts
+- ✅ Fix all library dependencies

 Still to do:
-- 🚧 Support new Scala 3 syntax in build.sc files
-- 🚧 Port acyclic plugin to Scala 3 (optional)
+- 🚧 Port acyclic plugin to Scala 3 (optional, someone else may do this)
 - 🚧 Cleanup compiler warnings for outdated syntax.
 - 🚧 Fix BSP reporter linenumbers for build scripts
+- 🚧 Identify any possible hidden bugs discovered by testing Scala 3 code.

 Here is a gif of compiling a Mill project where the build.sc file is compiled with Scala 3.5.0: